student9128/flutter_float_window/README.md

 # flutter_float_window

-A Flutter plugin for Android show float window about video & agora Live.
+A Flutter plugin show float window on Android and show picture in picture on iOS.

 ## How to use